TUTOR: Defining symbolic names

 Unlike C, the original scope rules of TUTOR were pure "definition before use" with no provisions for local definitions.
 Thus, the formal parameter a used above must not have any previous definition.

 Later in the development of TUTOR, with the introduction of multiple named sets of definitions, the programmer was given explicit control over which sets of definitions were currently in force.
 For example, define purge, setname would discard all definitions in the named set.

 Arrays, packed arrays, and text manipulation

 The original TUTOR tools for text manipulation were based on commands for specific text operations, for example, pack to place a packed character string into consecutive variables in memory, search to search for one string within another, and move to move a string from memory to memory.
 By 1975, more general tools for arrays of integers and packed arrays were added.
-Page 14 of PLATO User's Memo -- Summary of TUTOR Commands and System Variables, Avner, 1975, gives the following:
+For example: